SCL3/Projet-Jeunes-6.4/README.md

 # Projet-Jeunes-6.4
-CY-Tech project made by Simon CHANTHRABOUTH-LIEBBE, Charles DELPECH, Mohamed Amine KHALDI and Lise ZHENG.
+A website made by Simon CHANTHRABOUTH-LIEBBE, Charles DELPECH, Mohamed Amine KHALDI and Lise ZHENG for the CY-Tech informatic project.